 What are the Characteristics of a Boxelder Bug?

 These bugs can be recognized by their distinctive markings.
-A boxelder bug is black, and on its back are bright orange or reddish-colored markings.
+Boxelder beetles are black insects, and on its back are bright orange or reddish-colored markings.

 The black body is shaped like a long oval, sort of flat, and measures almost half an inch in length.
 Their head is thinner than the oval body.